How to use Git:

 It is your job to go into the file and delete all the special markers along with the content you want to discard before commiting the fixed merge.

-For example, let’s say we had some C++ file that had a merge conflict:
+For example, let’s say we had some snippet of code that had a merge conflict:

 int main() {